-Figure 5.
-Deprojected surface brightness profile for the inner jump (left) and outer jump (right).
+FIG. 5.- The deprojected surface brightness profile for the inner jump (left) and outer jump (right).
 The best fits for the deprojected profiles are plotted and their residuals (χ) are shown in the bottom panels of the graphs.
-The inner jump (left panel) was fitted using a β -model and a power law, while the outer jump (right panel) was fitted using two power laws.
+The inner jump, shown in the left panel, was fitted using a β -model and a power law, while the outer jump, shown in the right panel, was fitted using two power laws.
 The best-fit model parameters are given in Table 2.

-Figure 6.
-Deprojected density profile obtained by the PROFFIT software was created from a best fit for a density model consisting of a β -model and two power laws.
-The plot shows a drop in density by a factor of 2.3 \pm 0.2 at 1/5, and a drop by a factor of 3.5 \pm 0.7 at 3'.
+FIG. 6.- The deprojected density profile obtained by the Proffit software was created from a best-fit for a density model consisting of a β -model and two power laws.
+The plot shows a drop in density by a factor of 2.3 ± 0.2 at 1.5', and a drop by a factor of 3.5 ± 0.7 at 3'.